zuchi/go-qa/README.md

 - I used Postman to consume this API.
 - I used Docker (version 19.03.12)

 ### What are command that have in Makefile
 Here I will describe some commands that you can run using Makefile interface
  ```
 make compose: this command will start all the application using docker-compose way
+make compose-rebuild: this command always compile the image first and after that they are going to start the API
-make test: to see unit test coverage
+make test: to see unit test coverage, **but you have to install go locally.**
 ```

+---

 #### Documentation
 Here, I will describe the some points that I consider important to share.